17 December 2019

 People could make their own fun at the Garden of Enchantment and challenge friends or passers-by to a game of chess, skittles, Finska, connect 4 or quoits.
 Hula Hoops could also be found at the garden.

 Over 100 top unicyclists from Australia and overseas took part in the Australian Unicycle championships across the October long weekend.

 Project Beats Street Dance Performance

-Look out for the black and white mat, Project Beats will be coming in hot, showing off what they got.
-Visit their event page.
+Project Beats will came in hot, showing off what they got.